Demographics of Afghanistan: Life expectancy

-Ethnic groups
+Ethnicity

-In recent years, a nationwide distribution of Afghan e-ID cards (e-Tazkiras) began.
-The ethnicity of each citizen is provided in the application.
-This process is expected to reveal the exact figures about the size and composition of the country's ethnic groups.
-Article Four of the Afghan Constitution mentions 14 ethnic groups by names but some Afghans belong to other such groups.
 An approximate distribution of the ethnolinguistic groups are listed in the chart below:

 The recent estimate in the above chart is somewhat supported by the below national opinion polls, which were aimed at knowing how a group of about 804 to 8,706 local residents in Afghanistan felt about the current war, political situation, as well as the economic and social issues affecting their daily lives.
 Ten surveys were conducted between 2004 and 2015 by the Asia Foundation (a sample is shown in the table below; the survey in 2015 did not contain information on the ethnicity of the participants) and one between 2004 and 2009 by a combined effort of the broadcasting companies NBC News, BBC, and ARD.

 Languages

-Dari and Pashto are both the official languages of Afghanistan.
+Dari and Pashto are both official languages of Afghanistan.

 Uzbek and Turkmen are spoken as native languages in northern provinces, mainly among the Uzbeks and Turkmens.
 Smaller number of Afghans are also fluent in English, Urdu, Balochi, Arabic and other languages.
 An approximate distribution of languages spoken in the country is shown in the chart below:

 Based on information from the latest national opinion polls, up to 51% stated that they can speak or understand Pashto and up to 79% stated that they can speak or understand Dari.
 Uzbek was spoken or understood by up to 11% and Turkmen by up to 7%.
 Other languages that can be spoken are Arabic (4%) and Balochi (2%).

 Religion

 Almost the entire Afghan population is Muslim, with less than 1% being non-Muslim.
 Despite attempts to secularise Afghan society, Islamic practices pervade all aspects of life.
 Likewise, Islamic religious tradition and codes, together with traditional practices, provide the principal means of controlling personal conduct and settling legal disputes.
-Islam was used as the main basis for expressing opposition to the modernisation of Afghanistan by King Amanullah in the 1920s.
-It was also used by the mujahideen during the 1980s Soviet–Afghan War and by the Taliban today.
+Islam was used as the main basis for expressing opposition to the progressive reforms of Afghanistan by King Amanullah in the 1920s.

 The members of Sikh and Hindu communities are mostly concentrated in urban areas.
 They numbered hundreds of thousands in the 1970s but over 90% have since fled due to the Afghan wars and persecution.